 Augmented Reality (AR)

 AR is when you overlay digital elements on top of the reality you already see, rather than replacing or altering it.
 The most commonly known example is Pokémon Go where characters appear in the user’s real-world through their phone lens.
-In the military, fighter pilot heads up displays (HUDs) are another example of AR technology usage that has been around for quite a while.

 The result?
 Faster repairs at a lower cost since you don’t have to fly the SME in or shut down the production line until an expert can come and repair it.